-The Lyttelton Port was badly damaged in the Christchurch Earthquakes.
-The Port needs certainty about repairing, rebuilding and reconfiguring its operations.
+The port was badly damaged in the earthquakes and needs certainty about repairing, rebuilding and reconfiguring its operations.

-The Annual Report sets out what the Christchurch City Council did in the past year, why we did those things, how much they cost, and how we paid for them.
+Annual report set out what the Council did in the past year, why we did those things, how much they cost, and how we paid for them.

-The Plan is one of a number of overlapping plans, strategies, policies, regulations, bylaws and other planning and regulatory documents that cover the cemeteries.
+One of many overlapping plans, strategies, policies, regulations and bylaws that cover the cemeteries.

-Cemetery conservation plans identify the principles, policies and processes required to care for the cemeteries to safeguard their cultural heritage value.
+Cemetery conservation plans identify the principles, policies and processes required to care for the cemeteries.

-Parks management plans and masterplans establish a vision for their future of parks, and set management objectives and policies.
+Management and master plans establish a vision for the future of parks, and set management objectives and policies.

 This plan is part of the Sustainable Energy Strategy 2008.